• Skip to primary navigation

 Make a List of Investment and Retirement Accounts

 Finally, make a list of your retirement accounts and investment accounts.
 Most of us have only a few of these, so it is usually easy to track them in total.
 Investment accounts are your long term, wealth building accounts, so they are important to watch for fees and costs.
-I used Personal Capital to save over $300 per year in fees on my investment accounts earlier this year.
+I used Empower to save over $300 per year in fees on my investment accounts earlier this year.

 If you have multiple old 401(k) or 403(b) accounts from a prior employer, make sure to consolidate them with a rollover into either a rollover IRA or one 401(k) with your current employer.
 I suggest a rollover IRA, as it will likely involve lower fees and give your more investment options.